What Is Jock Itch

 To ensure the infection goes away, the medical provider at Midwest Express Clinic urgent care may prescribe an anti-fungal cream, ointment or oral medication.
 If you are prescribed a medication, it is important to finish the full course to prevent the fungus from returning.

 If you are suffering from jock itch or if your rash is beginning to ooze, visit the Midwest Express Clinic nearest to you.
-Though an appointment is not necessary at our walk-in clinic, we do recommend checking in virtually to save your spot in line prior to arriving at the clinic.
+An appointment is not necessary at our walk-in clinic, visit our Locations page to find your closest clinic location today.